-When you stop and think about it, adult beverages are really food items.
-So, making them available in grocery stores, alongside other food items, makes perfect sense.
+Let's face it: adult beverages are really food items.
+Making them available in grocery stores, alongside other food items, makes perfect sense.
 Even the State of Kansas recognized that fact in 1986, when it relaxed on-premise liquor consumption by allowing it in restaurants and bars that derive 30% of their receipts from food.
 And, it provides a clean, wholesome place for consumers to shop for adult beverages, which is what our customers tell us they want.